flavienbwk/ceph-kubernetes/README.md

 # Ceph Kubernetes

-A repo-tutorial to learn how to install and use [Rook Ceph](https://rook.io) on a Kubernetes cluster (block storage).
+A repo-tutorial to learn how to install and use [Rook Ceph](https://rook.io) on a Kubernetes cluster.

+👉 Get safe & replicated storage
+👉 Enjoy a _ReadWriteMany_ storage class
+👉 Scale storage horizontally

 ## What

-Ceph is an open-source software-defined storage solution which allows you to store data as object (through the Ceph Object Gateway - S3-compatible), block (Ceph RBD through OSDs) or file (CephFS).
+Ceph is an open-source software-defined storage solution which allows you to store data as object (through the Ceph Object Gateway - S3-compatible), block (Ceph RBD) or file (CephFS).

 Rook is a cloud-native storage orchestrator for Kubernetes while Ceph is a distributed storage system.
 Rook Ceph is the integration of Rook and Ceph, providing an easy-to-manage storage solution for Kubernetes.